sonnynomnom/winter-hackathon-2020/codepedia/comments/comments.md

 - The name of the creator of the original version of the program file
 - The date when the first version was created
-- The name of the current maintainer of the program
 - The names of other people who have edited the program file so far
 - The URL of documentation about how to use the program
 - The name of the software license for this program file